apostrophecms/gatsby-source-apostrophe/README.md

 Apostrophe content node types in Gatsby's GraphQL API are all prefixed with `Apos`.
 So if you include your `article` piece type, it will appear in the GraphQL API as `AposArticle` nodes and the query collections will be `aposArticle` and `allAposArticle`.

 Apostrophe core piece types and pages are prefixed `AposCore`.
 For example, including the core `@apostrophecms/file` piece type will create `AposCoreFile` nodes.
+Other scoped module names will be converted to pascal-case, removing punctuation, and prefixed with `Apos`.
+For example, `@skynet/bad-robots` and `@skynet/badRobots` will be converted to `AposSkynetBadRobots`.

 ### Rendered content